pyca/cryptography/docs/development/test-vectors.rst

 * ``utf8_common_name.pem`` - An RSA 2048 bit self-signed CA certificate
   generated using OpenSSL that contains a UTF8String common name with the value "We heart UTF8!™".
+* ``two_basic_constraints.pem`` - An RSA 2048 bit self-signed certificate
+  containing two basic constraints extensions.
+* ``basic_constraints_not_critical.pem`` - An RSA 2048 bit self-signed
+  certificate containing a basic constraints extension that is not marked as critical.

 Custom X.509 Request Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~